-Console login options enables or disables various console features like colour, terminal detection and many other.
+Console login options enable or disable various console features like color, terminal detection, and many other.

-Additional login parameters can be appended to login name after '+' sign.
+Additional login parameters can be appended to the login name after the '+' sign.

 login_name ::= user_name [ '+' parameters ] parameters ::= parameter [ parameters ] parameter ::= [ number ] 'a'..'z' number ::= '0'..'9' [ number ]

-If parameter is not present, then default value is used.
-If number is not present then implicit value of parameter is used.
+If the parameter is not present, then the default value is used.
+If the number is not present then the implicit value of the parameter is used.

-Example: admin+c80w - will disable console colours and set terminal width to 80.
+Example: admin+c80w - will disable console colors and set terminal width to 80.

 |Do auto-detection of terminal capabilities

 |Enables "dumb" terminal mode

-Login process will display MikroTik banner and short help after validating user name and password.
+The login process will display the MikroTik banner and short help after validating the user name and password.

-After the banner can be printed other important information, like system note set by another admin, last few critical log messages, demo version upgrade reminder and default configuration description.
+After the banner can be printed other important information, like system note set by another admin, the last few critical log messages, demo version upgrade reminder, and default configuration description.

-For example, demo license prompt and last critical messages are printed
+For example, the demo license prompt and last critical messages are printed

-At the end of successful login sequence login process prints banner, shows command prompt and hands over control to the user.
+At the end of the successful login sequence, the login process prints a banner that shows the command prompt, and hands over control to the user.

 Default command prompt consists of user name, system identity, and current command path />

-For example, change current path from root to interface then go back to root
+For example, change the current path from the root to the interface then go back to the root

 Use up arrow to recall previous commands from command history (commands that added sensitive data, like passwords, will not be available in the history), TAB key to automatically complete words in the command you are typing, ENTER key to execute the command, Control-C to interrupt currently running command and return to prompt and ? to display built-in help, in RouterOS v7, F1 has to be used instead.

-The easiest way to log out of console is to press Control-D at the command prompt while the command line is empty (You can cancel current command and get an empty line with Control-C, so Control-C followed by Control-D will log you out in most cases).
+The easiest way to log out of the console is to press Control-D at the command prompt while the command line is empty (You can cancel the current command and get an empty line with Control-C, so Control-C followed by Control-D will log you out in most cases).